athomasoriginal/com.betweentwoparens/src/posts/008-manage-your-java-jdks.md

 [OK]	Jenv is correctly loaded
 ```

-again, the output has changed indicating that we are moving along.
-At this point, `jEnv` is setup and the last item on our list is to install a Java JDK.
+At this point, `jEnv` is setup and the last item on our list is to install a
+Java JDK.
 If you don't have one installed checkout [AdoptOpenJDK]

 ## Add a JDK to jEnv

 Not sure if you have a Java JDK installed?
-No worries, we will find out together!
-What we can do is run the following command which is going to tell us where our Java JDK's are installed.
-So, run this command:
+No worries, we'll find out
+together!

+Run the following command in your terminal to see which Java JDKs we have installed.

 ```bash
 /usr/libexec/java_home -V